M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 To achieve this, you can use the `cloudron-provision` script.

-!!! "warning" Script must NOT be run on the snapshot
+!!! warning "Script must NOT be run on the snapshot"
     The `cloudron-provision` must be run on the server instantiated from the snapshot.
 This is because the domain and backup configuration are unique to each customer.